MyNixOS website logo

 Acknowledgments

 This package (and the underlying cpptimer class) was inspired by zdebruine's RcppClock.
-I used that package a lot and wanted to add OpenMP support, alter the process of calculating summary statistics, and apply a series of other small adjustments.
+I used that package a lot and wanted to add OpenMP support, alter the process of calculating summary statistics, and apply a series of other adjustments.
 I hope you find it useful.

 Metadata